Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Experiments

 \section{Experiments}

-In this section, we first introduce the experimental setting, including the dataset, metrics and baselines, and then we present the experimental results of calibration and recommendation on two representative datasets.
+In this section, we will first provide an overview of the experimental setting, which includes details about the dataset, metrics, and baselines.
+We will then present our findings on calibration and CVR prediction based on two real-world datasets.
+Our experiments aim to address three key research questions (RQs):

+\begin{enumerate}[(1)] \item To what extent is raw propensity estimation miscalibrated?
+How much improvement can be achieved through our uncertainty calibration module in terms of ECE? \item Why is ECE a reliable indicator of propensity score quality?
+Does a lower ECE result in increased CVR prediction task performance? \item How does uncertainty calibration enhance state-of-the-art models in terms of debiasing recommendation performance? \end{enumerate}